chitchatter-pro/chitchatter-pro/docs/system-architecture.md

 Following a successful MVP launch, subsequent phases will focus on enhancing the service with features that support larger groups and more advanced use cases.
 These features will be introduced as part of the pay-as-you-go offerings.

 - **Scalable A/V for Larger Groups:** Integration with the **AWS Chime SDK** to provide a Selective Forwarding Unit (SFU).
-This will allow for high-quality audio and video calls with a larger number of participants than is feasible with P2P connections.
+This will allow for high-quality audio and video calls with a larger number of participants than is feasible with P2P connections (up to 15 initially).
 - **Managed File Sharing:** Integration with **AWS S3** for reliable, managed file transfers.
 This overcomes the limitations of P2P file sharing, such as the requirement for both users to be online simultaneously.

 ## III.
 High-Level Architecture Diagram